THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 4. Get a Coloring Book

 I’ve been coloring a lot since I got the book You Are Here from Jenny Lawson.
 I love this book because the drawings are beautiful and they take less than an hour to finish!
-Plus the whole point of this book is to let go of your anxiety through art therapy.
+Plus the point of this book is to let go of your anxiety through art therapy.

 I like to color at least one page per week.
 Sometimes more when I’m in the mood.

 You should definitely give it a try, and if you are looking for an awesome coloring book, specially created to make you feel happier, then you should check out You Are Here!

 Chamomile is scientifically proven to help with anxiety so I try to drink one cup of tea with Chamomile a day.

 Sleep plays an important role in your mental health, including depression.
 According to the National Institutes of Health, adults need between 7 hours and 8 hours of sleep every night.

 To be honest, the Fitbit charge 2 allows me to stay on top of my sleeping habits.
 I have a silent alarm going off at 9:30 pm and another one at 7 am.
 Every day I like to look at the chart on the Fitbit app to see how my sleep went.
 First I check to see if I reached my goal of 7h30 of sleep.
 And then I look at when I was in deep, light and REM sleep.
 It also shows when I wake up during the night.
 In summary, I love having all the data I can to improve my health.